 Choose Blitz if: You want zero-friction champion select automation without installing Overwolf.
 Blitz handles rune and build imports automatically, performs consistently, and stays out of your way.
 It’s the best default for players who don’t want to think about setup.

-Choose Porofessor if: Pre-game scouting is your priority and the app is running reliably on your system.
-Its opponent profiling in champion select is still best-in-class when it works — but go in knowing that reliability has declined in 2026 and the standalone version is worth trying if you’re hitting Overwolf issues.
+Choose Porofessor if: Pre-game scouting is your priority.
+Its opponent profiling in champion select is still best-in-class — and the recent standalone version is worth trying if you prefer to avoid Overwolf.

 Choose buildzcrank if: You want build recommendations that adapt to the game you’re actually playing, not the game the stats predicted.
 If you’ve ever had the meta build backfire because of your specific enemy team composition, real-time AI adaptation directly addresses that gap.